anandrajkcet09/anandrajkcet09/README.md

 ## Hi there 👋

 # 💫 About Me:
-🔭 I’m currently working on a project name EduMate 👯 I’m looking for internship🤝 I’m looking for help with<br>🌱 I’m currently learning DSA concepts and MERN stack
+🔭 I’m currently working on a project name EduMate 👯 <br>I’m looking for internship🤝 <br>I’m currently learning DSA concepts and MERN stack

 ## 🌐 Socials: